RoboSSM: Scalable In-context Imitation Learning via State-Space Models: INTRODUCTION

 Given that ICIL formulates imitation learning as a sequence modeling problem, recent ICIL approaches have naturally adopted Transformer-based models as their primary architecture~\cite{icrt_fu,kat_palo,lipvq_vuong}.
 Although Transformers are the dominant architecture for sequence modeling~\cite{attention_vaswani}, their time complexity scales quadratically with sequence length, and they struggle to extrapolate beyond training lengths~\cite{transformer_length_zhou,flashattention_dao}.
 For ICIL to handle long prompts efficiently at test time, it is essential to adopt alternatives to Transformers that enhance scalability with input length.

 In this paper, we introduce \textbf{\methodname{}}, a scalable in-context learning framework that replaces Transformers with state-space models (SSMs).
 Specifically, \methodname{} utilizes Longhorn~\cite{longhorn_liu}, a state-of-the-art SSM with linear inference time and strong extrapolation capability for long-context sequences.
-Leveraging these properties, \methodname{} can process substantially longer prompts at test time compared to previous Transformer-based ICIL methods.
+Leveraging these properties, we show that \methodname{} can process substantially longer test-time prompts than previous Transformer-based ICIL methods.
 We also investigate adapting Longhorn to ICIL via $\beta$-scaling ablations, which encourage the model to attend to demonstration prompts.

-On the LIBERO~\cite{libero_liu} benchmark, \methodname{} uniquely benefits from using more in-context examples, maintaining high success rates on unseen tasks when trained with only a few demonstrations.
+On the LIBERO~\cite{libero_liu} benchmark, we demonstrate that \methodname{} achieves both strong performance and efficient inference in long-context ICIL, addressing a key limitation of Transformer-based ICIL methods.
+Specifically, \methodname{} uniquely benefits from longer prompts with additional in-context examples, maintaining high success rates on unseen tasks despite being trained with only a few demonstrations.
 For instance, on the task \textit{pick up the plate and place it in the tray}, where the \textit{plate} object was unseen during training, \methodname{} achieves its highest performance when prompted with 32 demonstrations, despite being trained on only two.
-Furthermore, our framework performs well on unseen long-horizon tasks, which we simulate by repeating frames in the demonstrations to create time-dilated scenarios.
-Consequently, \methodname{} handles test-time demonstration prompts up to 16 times longer than those seen in training while maintaining linear inference time, whereas Transformer-based ICIL methods sharply degrade once the test prompt exceeds the training length.
-These findings confirm that \methodname{} establishes a scalable in-context imitation learning framework by effectively leveraging long-range contextual information.
+Furthermore, we show that \methodname{} generalizes to unseen long-horizon tasks beyond the short-horizon training distribution, including multi-stage tasks and time-dilated scenarios created by repeating frames in the demonstrations.
+Consequently, \methodname{} handles test-time demonstration prompts up to 16 times longer than those seen in training while maintaining linear inference time, thereby outperforming Transformer-based ICIL methods, which sharply degrade once the test prompt exceeds the training length.
+These findings confirm that \methodname{} is the first approach to enable scalable in-context imitation learning by effectively leveraging long-range contextual information.
 Our project video is available at \href{https://youtu.be/YR4m21zHDvM}{RoboSSM-video}.